 His mind was foggy.
 His eye surveyed the room looking for explanations.
 His body stepped toward him.

 “You will remain here until yours is found.
 Then you shall be freed,” it said and placed a hand on his face, “I waited two centuries before you came along.
 I’m sure your wait will be shorter.
 Stay strong.
-If your mind breaks, that will be the end.”
+If your mind breaks, that will be the true end.”

 Teryn couldn’t feel anything as the hand was removed.
 He watched his body leave the room.
 He tried to move but no part of him reacted.
 His eye scanned the screens in front of him.
 He couldn’t feel his arms or legs and couldn’t even tell if he was breathing.
 There was no familiar rise and fall of a chest.
 Nothing.
 He tried to move again and an arm drifted into his view.
 Flesh covered the hand and forearm but near the elbow it turned to metal and plastic.
-He tried to scream, but had no voice.
+He tried to scream but he had no voice.